tekkaadan/Amplify/README.md

 Changelog:

-Amplify v2.23
+Amplify v2.27
-* Fixed a few alarm bugs for users
-* Custom notification sound should not revert back to default
+* Fixed issues of crashing in v2.26
+* Updated Exchange API's and added more exchanges
 * Some slight interface changes
+* Updated icons for new coins and pairs
+* Greed and Fear Index added
-* Parsing error fixes for exchanges
+* Bug fixes and Android 12 compatibility
 * Misc Bug Fixes

 ## Issues and Feature Requests